kshenouda/Streamlit/README.md

+# Streamlit Applications

-This repository contains files for various Streamlit applications I've worked on.
+#### This repository contains files for various Streamlit applications I've worked on.